NikeMot/Python-Learning-Projects/README.md

 # DayOne-Python Learning
-##The first day of my Python 30-day challenge.
+## The first day of my Python 30-day challenge.

-##Requirements for the first day, from "*Total Python: You Can Master Python Programming in 16 Days*" on Udemy:
+The requirements for the first day, from "*Total Python: You Can Master Python Programming in 16 Days*" on Udemy can be seen below:

->*You're going to create Python code that asks your friend to answer two questions that require a single word each, and then displays those combined words on the screen to form a creative brand.*
+>*You're going to create Python code that asks your friend to answer two questions that require a single word each and then displays those combined words on the screen to form a creative brand.*

 The challenge focuses on the __*input*__ and __*print*__ functions for the day.